bgenest/bgenest/README.md

 <div align = "left">
 <h2> Hi there 👋 </h2>
 <p> I'm Bryan Genest, a Full-Stack Software Developer.
 I graduated in 2019 with a Bachelors Degree in Mechanical Engineering from Wentworth Institue of Technology.
 After a few years working as an Engineer, I quit my job to pursue Software Development.
-As far as Software Education goes, I attended Launch Academy Bootcamp.
-At Launch, we learned full-stack web development: Ruby on Rails for the backend, and React for the frontent.
-Currently working as a Software Controls Engineer. </p>
+I attended Launch Academy Bootcamp to kickoff my career in software.
+Currently working as an Embedded Software Engineer. </p>

 ## 📱 Contact Me
 - bgenest96@gmail.com